 Tells the MS Visual Studio tool(s) to use the MFC directories in its default paths for compiling and linking.
+The \$MSVS\USE\MFC\DIRS variable has no effect if the INCLUDE or LIB environment variables are set explicitly.

+Under Visual Studio version 6, setting \$MSVS\USE\MFC\DIRS to a non-zero value adds the ATL\include and MFC\include directories to the default INCLUDE external environment variable, and adds the MFC\lib directory to the default LIB external environment variable.

-Under MSVS version 6, setting MSVS_USE_MFC_DIRS to a non-zero value adds the ATL\include and MFC\include directories to the default INCLUDE external environment variable, and adds the MFC\lib directory to the default LIB external environment variable.
-Under MSVS version 7, setting MSVS_USE_MFC_DIRS to a non-zero value adds the atlmfc\include directory to the default INCLUDE external environment variable, and adds the atlmfc\lib directory to the default LIB external environment variable.
-The current default value is 1, which means these directories are added to the paths by default.
-This default value is likely to change in a future release, so users who want the ATL and MFC values included in their paths are encouraged to enable the MSVS_USE_MFC_DIRS value explicitly to avoid future incompatibility.
-This variable has no effect if the INCLUDE or LIB environment variables are set explicitly.
+Under Visual Studio version 7, setting \$MSVS\USE\MFC\DIRS to a non-zero value adds the atlmfc\include directory to the default INCLUDE external environment variable, and adds the atlmfc\lib directory to the default LIB external environment variable.

+Under Visual Studio version 8, setting \$MSVS\USE\MFC\DIRS to a non-zero value will, by default, add the atlmfc\include directory to the default INCLUDE external environment variable, and the atlmfc\lib directory to the default LIB external environment variable.
+If, however, the ['MSVS']['PLATFORMSDKDIR'] variable is set, then the mfc and the atl subdirectories of the PLATFORMSDKDIR are added to the default value of the INCLUDE external environment variable, and the default value of the LIB external environment variable is left untouched.